 If an account has an igWeightFactor of .08 (the default), Zonos would estimate a cart with a 300 USD item to weigh 24 lbs.
 We would then return the shipping rate for a 24 lbs shipment.

 To calculate a custom igWeightFactor for your store, divide your average order weight (in lbs) by your average order value (in USD).

-Custom igWeightFactor = average order weight (in lbs) / average order value (USD)
+Find your custom igWeightFactor: Use the average order weight (in lbs) / average order value (USD)

 Once you know what your custom igWeightFactor is, share it with your onboarding Project Manager or Zonos Support so they can adjust it for your store.

 Dimensional weight is a calculated value used by carriers to understand how much space a shipment will take up.
 It impacts shipping costs when it is greater than the physical weight.
 A good example of when dimensional weight is greater than physical weight could be a light fixture—something that takes up more space than its weight would normally suggest.